 The advantage of this is that the readings will always appear in the current Meter configuration.
-For example, if you spent a day taking readings with the Meter set to read Dissolved Oxygen in %Saturation, then when you got back you really want to see Dissolved Oxygen displayed in mg/L, you can do this by simply changing the Meter settings (see section 9 Setting Units of Measurement).
+For example, if you spent a day taking readings with the Meter set to read Dissolved Oxygen in %Saturation, then when you got back you really want to see Dissolved Oxygen displayed in mg/L, you can do this by simply changing the Meter settings (see section 9).